CRIStAL-SPEED/hackathon-09-2021/Challenge1/README.md

 # Install required packages
 pip install -r requirements.txt
 ```
+### Libraries
 The used data processing library is Pandas, you can check its [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) class documentation to explore more methods for time stamped data manipulation.
+It would be of great help if you have knowledge and experience in using Numpy.

 The used machine learning library is Scikit-Learn.
 You can check its [Supervised Learning](https://scikit-learn.org/stable/supervised_learning.html) tutorial to find all linear and non-linear **regression** algorithms provided by Scikit-Learn.